 Malaki Dam Lake

 Malaki dam lake is situated on the periphery of Asir foothills.
-Four wadis run through this lake and it covers an area of about 2471 acre (10 sq. km), when the water level is at its highest.
+Four wadis run through this lake and it covers an area of about 2,471 acres (10 sq. km) when the water level is at its highest.
 One of these wadis is the famous Wadi Jawah.

 The area is a popular breeding ground for several varieties of birds from the Arabian peninsula as well as migratory birds from the African continent.
-However, if the site is not managed properly, these breeding grounds will soon become history.
-The government should control and halt further land cultivation within these areas in order to preserve these important breeding grounds.
+If the site is not managed properly, these breeding grounds will soon become history.
+The government must control and halt further land cultivation within these areas to preserve these important breeding grounds.